stfc/PSyclone/doc/gocean1p0.rst

 access is only allowed for a field that is ``READ`` by a kernel.

 In the GOcean API, fields are implemented as two-dimensional arrays.
-In fortran, a standard 5-point stencil would look something like the following:
+In Fortran, a standard 5-point stencil would look something like the following:

 ::